-Patron: Morrissey
+Patron: Morrissey Summary as introduced:

 Constitutional amendment; restoration of civil rights.
-Authorizes the General Assembly to provide for the restoration of civil rights for persons convicted of felonies who have completed service of their sentence including any period or condition of probation, parole, or suspension of sentence.
+Authorizes the General Assembly to provide by general law for the restoration of civil rights for persons convicted of felonies who have completed service of their sentence including any period or condition of probation, parole, or suspension of sentence.
 Currently, the Constitution provides for restoration of rights by the Governor.
+The proposed amendment retains the right of the Governor to restore civil rights and adds the alternative for restoration of rights pursuant to general law.